 The history leaflet available inside the church tells us the church was built around 1150, although of course many changes and renovations have taken place.
 The lower section of the tower was built in Norman times, and the upper section in the 15th century.
 No mention is made in the leaflet as to who wrote it - but well done to that person for producing a concise history in a necessarily small leaflet.

-This is a Grade I listed building - more information can be found at the: British Listed Buildings
+The church is a Grade I listed building - more information about the listing can be found at the British Listed Buildings website.